all2gos/all2gos.github.io/index.md

 *Dec 2022 - Dec 2023*

 **Quality Assurance Intern at Luxoft**  After a strictly chemical internship, I decided to try my luck in a strictly corporate job.
 At Luxoft, my job was to annotate data using the company's software.
 After a year, I can confidently say that I find myself more at this type of work.
-However, I missed the element of creative thinking or problem-solving.
+However, I missed the element of creative thinking or problem-solving there.

 *Jul 2022 - Sep 2022*